linagora/linshare/documentation/EN/epics/new-admin-portal/story-35-admin-view-mime-policies-list.md

 - Default sort is last modification date
 - I can see a search bar and typing in, the system will search by Mime policy's name and display corresponding result in the table below
 - When i click button "Create", the screen Create new mime policy screen will be opened.
-- If i log-in as nested admin, i can only see the domain tree that contains only my nested domain and see the he mime policies list of my nested domain
+- If i log-in as nested admin, i can only see the domain tree that contains only my nested domain and see the  mime policies list of my nested domain
 [Back to Summary](#summary)

 ## UI Design